 325:633.
 THEORY OF WAGES AND EMPLOYMENT.
+4 credits.

-Prerequisite, 410 or consent of instructor.
 An analytical approach to the integration of economic theory with observed labor market phenomena.
 Discussion of wage and employment theories and their evolution, the effects of unions on wage differentials, collective bargaining theories, and the effects of government regulation of the labor market.